TSP-hork/Robotic_Manipulator_HSPS/docs/DEVELOPMENT_LOG.md

 But unlike that story, **we don't give up so easily.** There is more to come and rest will be after revolution in robots :)

 Thanks for following along. <Cya guys!>

+## 2025-09-15: little steps

+### Milestone
+I Finished schematics for components everything except `ADC` and add `PRINTER.md` to docs

+### Comment

+**I think for little commits on week i will be use milestones and comments, cuz i cant doing many work for my robot and u can see other information like next steps u can see upper.**

+For today i maked 2 scheme of components DC/DC and LDO 5V and i bought components for connect reducer shaft and motor shaft. after they come i assembly reducers and test it and i think now that will be immortal connection ~~(sounds like joke)~~ but anyway we can see it later.
+For other i add my config for 3d printer to `docs/guides/PRINTER.md` u can check what settings i using for printing mb its can help u :)